 However, a volunteer can access the private need link from their browser's address bar and forward it as desired.
 If the need does not belong to a private initiative, anyone with the link can view it.

 An initiative is a grouping of needs on your Connect platform under a common "umbrella"--for example, volunteer opportunities that are all part of an event.
-Initiatives can be set up for needs associated with a specific event (such as a Day of Caring), a specific time of year (such as the holidays), or a specific group of people (such as a corporation).
+Initiatives can be set up for needs associated with a specific event (such as a Day of Caring), a specific time of year (such as the holidays), or a specific group of people (such as a corporation), or a specific effort (such as disaster preparedness or disaster response).

 Prior to Connect version 2.12, released to all Galaxy Digital clients in February 2018, initiatives could be privately assigned to user groups.
 With version 2.12, this is no longer the case.
 Needs can now be assigned to user groups and can be either public or private.
 Needs can also be added to initiatives, but the initiatives themselves cannot be privately assigned to a user group.